1. Parenting

 • 1

-Why Is Your 9-year-old Behaving Like A Teenager?
-Tweens Want To Have Their Way, And How!
+Why Is Your 9-Year-Old Behaving Like A Teenager?
+Understanding The Tween Years

 Nine-year-old Rahul is shouting at his mother, Ankita.
-When she tries to reason with him, the child suddenly bursts into tears.
+When she tries to reason with him, he suddenly bursts into tears.

 "You promised, but you didn't keep your word.
 I hate you!"